Cambridge Book Bike 2017

 Let’s Move, Let’s Eat, Let’s Read!

-Cambridge Book Bike is ready for it’s third year!
-The Book Bike will be at 5 parks from June 27th to August 12th, 11:30 to 12:30 p.m.
-Children of all ages can pick a book, do a craft and hear stories read aloud.
+Cambridge Book Bike is ready for it’s fourth year!
+The Book Bike will be at 5 parks from June 26th to August 11th, 11:30 to 12:30 p.m.
+Cambridge children of all ages can pick a free book, do a craft, get a free lunch and hear stories read aloud.

 The Book Bike supports healthy bodies and healthy minds by visiting many of the Cambridge parks that participate in the Summer Food Program, which provides free lunches to children under 18.
-Summer Food Schedule: Summer Food Program
+Summer Food Schedule: 2017 Summer Food flyer

 The goal of the Book Bike is to give all children access to books to build their home library for enjoyment and learning in the summer to help prevent “summer slide”.
 Meeting families in the park for stories and activities, the Book Bike models that reading is fun!
 The program provide a wide variety of titles, topics and languages so children can find a book they want to read.
 Research has shown that children read more when they select the book.
 For more information: